 Cohen’s 60-year career firmly established his legacy in the music industry.
 He was the winner of five Juno and three Grammy Awards, was inducted into the Canadian Music Hall of Fame, and is the recipient of the Order of Canada.
 He received a Lifetime Achievement Award from the Recording Academy, was inducted into the Songwriter Hall of Fame, and received the prestigious Glenn Gould Prize.

-Originally named Southern Rag and later Folk Roots, fRoots is a quarterly magazine published in Farnham, Surrey, England.
+Originally named Southern Rag and later Folk Roots, fRoots is a quarterly magazine published in Bristol, England.
 The publication has always dedicated itself to discovering up-and-coming artists in the folk scene.
 Since its start in 1979, fRoots has regularly and punctually reported on breakthrough musicians.

 Packed with features, news, reviews, tour schedules, and information on the UK and international scene, the publication is accompanied by a compilation album.
 There is also an online digital version with a downloadable version of the album.
 In 2018 it evolved to a quarterly format.

 fRoots actively advocates on numerous music industry issues, has been involved in producing various benefit events, and regularly sponsor and promotes events in the UK. fRoots was the recipient of the Womex Award for Professional Excellence in 2010.